 A Bunch of Amateurs written and directed by Kim Hopkins, and produced by Margareta Szabo, Kim Hopkins, and Capella Fahoome, and executive produced by Simon Beaufoy.
 A bunch of British working class amateur filmmakers with nothing left to lose tackle one of Hollywood’s greatest musicals in order to save their beloved Club.

 Burk Family Ties (working title) directed by Muffie Meyer and produced by Muffie Meyer and Ronald Blumer.
 First filmed in 1976, the story of what has become of a desperately poor white family in Georgia: violence, alcoholism, love and – for one girl – success.

 Cain and Abel directed by Dina Amer, written by Dina Amer and Omar Mullick, produced by Karim Amer and Elizabeth Woodward, and executive produced by Geralyn Dreyfous and Spike Lee.
 The fates of two French-born Muslim Arabs born in the same neighborhood collide as they find themselves on opposite sides of the 2015 Charlie Hebdo attack, as police officer and terrorist.
 Who are these men beneath their uniforms?
 How many degrees of separation really exist between them?
 And who were they as boys?

 Cusp directed by Parker Hill and Isabel Bethencourt and produced by Zachary Luke Kislevitz.
-In a small Texas town, four wild-spirited teenage girls navigate early adulthood as they each confront their own history of sexual assault.
-This raw vérité portrait dives down the rarely seen rabbit hole of modern girlhood in the American South.
+In a Texas military town, three teenage girls confront the dark corners of adolescence at the end of a fever dream summer.

 Cutting Through Rocks written, directed, and produced by Sara Khaki and Mohammad Reza Eyni.